fmichonneau/phylobase/README.md

 ```

 ```
-## Error: error in evaluating the argument 'x' in selecting a method for function 'phylo4d': Error: object 'g1' not found
+## Warning: The following nodes are not found in the dataset: olivacea
 ```

 ### Importing data